zincarla/STIGSupport/Readme.md

 Export-StigCKL -CKLData $CKLData -Path "C:\CKLs\MyCKL.ckl"
 ```

-This repository is split into two folders, these folder follow the following structure:
+This repository is split into three sections:

 - Module: Module required for all scripts
 - Utility: Misc. utilities to facilitate work with CKL files.
 View the readme under the utility folder for more information.
+- Checks: Utility to automatically perform checks and fill out CKL files

+For more information on each section, please review that section's readme file.

 ## Alternate Resources